CROSS PURCHASE AGREEMENTS CAN DEFINE THE TRANSFER OF OWNERSHIP BETWEEN PARTNERS, SHAREHOLDERS, OR LLC MEMBERS WITHOUT THE HASSLE

 - The terms of the agreement must be comparable to similar arrangements entered into by non-parties.

-These conditions prevent partners/shareholders from using cross-purchase agreements as a way to get around paying capital gains and/or a gift tax.
+These conditions prevent partners/shareholders from using cross-purchase agreements to avoid paying capital gains and/or gift tax.

-A properly crafted cross-purchase agreement can be a valuable document to assure small business partners, LLC members and shareholders that if they leave the business, they will be compensated and maintain control.
+A properly crafted cross-purchase agreement can be a valuable document that assures small business partners, LLC members, and shareholders that, if they leave the business, they will be compensated in accordance with the agreement’s terms.
 It is important that these agreements are properly constructed and the appropriate regulations are followed.
 If not properly written, they can lead to undesirable, surprising results.

 Fredrick P. Niemann Esq.